AFNY Logo

 Op-Ed Page: Detroit Should Convert into "Transportmakers"

-In a view that made common sense decades ago but has been given short shrift for years in the pages of the Times, Robert Goodman, an environmental design professor, writes here that the American auto industry should begin making transit vehicles, including light rail cars and high-speed trains.
+In a view that made common sense decades ago but has been given short shrift for years in the pages of the Times, Robert Goodman, an environmental design professor, quietly notes here that the American auto industry -- ie, Ford, GM, etc. -- should begin making transit vehicles, including light rail cars and high-speed trains.
+Doing so would actually create real jobs, right here in America.

 November 12, 2008 edition [Wednesday]: